CSIS-3275-002-G7/ProgrammingProject1/README.md

   User only when the user misses a ship.
 - **updateGuesses(int guessesLeft)** - Updates the guess counter to reflect how many remaining guesses the user has.
+- **updateTime(int timeLeft)** - Updates the decrementing timer every second to reflect the play time left.

 **Properties**<br/>
 - **JLayeredPane layeredPane** - Layered pane that controls how the UI is organized.